 Encourage interaction with your colleagues

 For your employees to be able to talk to other colleagues, they all need to know each other.
-To achieve this, try toorganize meetings with your other colleagues.
+To do this, try toorganize meetings with your other colleagues.
 At these, put your newcomer forward, introduce him/her and let him/her introduce him/herself and engage in conversation.

-If you're asked to lead a meeting, get him to take part by making sure you've divided up the roles beforehand.
+If you're asked to run a meeting, get him to take part by making sure you've divided up the roles beforehand.
 By repeating this process, he'll no longer feel ashamed or afraid to speak up, which may reveal skills he didn't know he had.

 Plan workshops